adeck/personal-provisioning/ansible/monitor/README.md

     # you will need this password soon
     ansible-vault create --vault-id "${CUR_ENV}@prompt" "${VAULT_PATH}"

+That last step will drop you into an editor.
-On that last step, put the following into the file you're creating then save and close the editor:
+Enter the following YAML then save and close the editor:

     elasticsearch:
         users: